cozette-brown/ELA-Tutor-Agent-System-Prompting-Experiment/README.md

 However, this suggested use of AI in ELA classrooms has not been empirically tested, as far as I can tell.
 Thus, for this project I am designing an applied experiment to put this use to the test.
 I am attempting to build an AI agent via prompt engineering which can be used as a discussion partner in middle school ELA classrooms.
 It should be responsive to the individual student’s level of comprehension and engagement; it should encourage critical, thoughtful responses; and it should flat-out refuse to give easy answers to students if asked.
 Furthermore, it should utilize evidence-based approaches to classroom discussion from the domain of educational pedagogy.
 I will engage with the agent in repeat trials as various simulated student personas in order to test its effectiveness.
 Then, I will evaluate its performance.

 ## Link to Web Application
-You can test the tutoring application I designed with Claude by clicking the link below.
+You can test out Reid for yourself by viewing this React application I designed with Claude.
 You will need to sign up or log in with Claude in order to use the app.
 Never share personal information in your conversations with the tutor.
 [Try Reid!](https://claude.ai/public/artifacts/d6830648-0076-49fe-9692-1a1afed9baff)